MuammarGaddafi/beginner-intermediate-projects/OOP/lesson.md

 When you want to access class attributes, like for example we have a class attribute called number of objects that is a value that increment every time we create an object of the class, you access it through the class name : calss.number_of_objects, and you can also access it through any object of the class and would show the same value whatever is the object, but for more clarity its better to access it with the class name

+# Methods :

+there are 3 types of methods

+### instance methods :

+instance methods are the normal and the common methods instance methods could be used on any object from whatever class and in any context (only if the method take self as an argument meaning it is related to class objects)

+### class methods :

+- Class methods take only a class as an attribute, it couldn't take self or any thing related to the objects, it only take a class as an attribute so it can modify and access only things related to the class, like class attributes

 # important notes :